Annalisa-Boerner/1337Spells/README.md

 Upon landing at the site, the user can either register a new account or log in (flow secured with BCrypt).
 1337 Spells then redirects to [Character]'s Spellbook (you have to register with a character name in addition to a username - this is D&D, after all, and each user could ostensibly register a variety of characters for a variety of games).

-Take a look at the available spells and cantrips, and choose which you'd like your character to learn using the "Add to Spellbook" button.
+Take a look at the available spells and cantrips (thanks, D&D 5e API!), and choose which you'd like your character to learn using the "Add to Spellbook" button.
 (For the uninitiated, a cantrip is the lowest-level type of spell in the game - they're useful but inconsequential tricks that even the newest wizard can pull off without expending any of their precious magical energy.)

 Your spellbook informs you that you can add up to six spells and three cantrips, and will dyamically update to "Spellbook full" once your list is complete.
 Frankly, I was excited to save myself from the endless cycle of googling "level 1 wizard how many spells how many cantrips 5e", and to do that for my users, as well.